ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 > This year was an extremely competitive year for 4WC, with a majority of teams and players having major improvements since 4WC 2023.
 We knew that underestimating the bracket could result in an upset and Canada dropping down to the loser's bracket earlier than expected.
 >
-> With this in mind, Canada started the match against China by picking NM2: Yousei Teikoku - Zetsu \[LMT's Extra\], one of our least confident picks due to a core member oversleeping the match.
+> With this in mind, Canada started the match against China by picking NM2: [Yousei Teikoku - Zetsu \[LMT's Extra\]](https://osu.ppy.sh/beatmapsets/1262446#osu/2929650), one of our least confident picks due to a core member oversleeping the match.
 However this was an oversight, as China's stellar performance led to us immediately losing a breakpoint.
 We knew that we were underprepared, and we paid for that.
 >
 > Following the match, Canada knew that we did not perform up to standards as a team.
 In spite of that, I did not have any doubt in myself or my team.
 China had an amazing match, and we underestimated them.
 It might be a bold claim but I think we deserved to lose in that moment.
 We knew that we needed to prepare better.
 >